Trace-Level Evals

 A trace is a complete record of all operations (spans) that occur during a single execution or request in your LLM application.
 Trace-level evaluations provide a holistic view of:

-This step-by-step guide shows how to evaluate the quality of an entire trace and log the results back to Arize.
+This step-by-step guide shows how to evaluate existing traces in code and log the results back to Arize.

 from arize.exporter import ArizeExportClient